MediaArea/MediaConch/_posts/2015-11-02-mediaconch-october-release.md

 MediaArea is eager to build a community of collaborators and testers to participate in and use the results of the project.
 You can [contact us here](https://mediaarea.net/MediaConch/contact.html) for more information.

-MediaConch is part of the [PREFORMA](http://www.preforma-project.eu/) (PREServation FORMAts for culture information/e-archives) project, co-funded by the European Commission under the FP7-ICT programme.
+MediaConch is part of the [PREFORMA](http://www.preforma-project.eu/) (PREservation FORMAts for culture information/e-archives) project, co-funded by the European Commission under the FP7-ICT programme.
 PREFORMA (PREservation FORMAts for culture information/e-archives) is a Pre-Commercial Procurement (PCP) project co-funded by the European Commission under its FP7-ICT Programme.
 Learn more about MediaConch [here](https://mediaarea.net/MediaConch/about.html).

 Follow us on Twitter: [@MediaConch](https://twitter.com/mediaconch)